November 22, 2017

 So what characteristics would typically define a ‘digital business’?
 It is not the approach to technology, rather, it is in the mindset and approach to customers, innovation and organisational structure.

-Digital businesses utilise the opportunity to converge departments that have traditionally been isolated or segregated, and achieve unification through technology.
+Unified Operations – Digital businesses utilise the opportunity to converge departments that have traditionally been isolated or segregated, and achieve unification through technology.
 One big pain point of traditional businesses is the slow pace of rolling out change with many different departments and stakeholders.
-However, by unifying the data, processes and operations by creating a sense of transparency and unification, digital businesses can adopt and adapt to change more quickly than larger corporations.

 Example of a digital business